-Code PR FR SO OU Category Preparatory Freshman Sophomore Other Undergraduate Description A student concurrently enrolled in high school and college.
-A student who has earned the equivalent of 0 to 29 semester credit hours.
-A student who has earned the equivalent of 30 to 59 semester credit hours.
-Students who are (1) enrolled in a non-degree-seeking status (Degree Level="ND"), or (2) enrolled at two-year institutions who have accumulated more than 59 semester credit hours, or (3) enrolled as a visiting student (admission status="X" and not in High School) or (4) are pursuing a Post-Associate or Post-Baccalaureate certificate.
+Code Category Description PR Preparatory A student concurrently enrolled in high school and college.
+FR Freshman A student who has earned the equivalent of 0 to 29 semester credit hours.
+SO Sophomore A student who has earned the equivalent of 30 to 59 semester credit hours.
+OU Other Students who are (1) enrolled in a non-degree-seeking status (Degree Undergraduate Level="ND"), or (2) enrolled at two-year institutions who have accumulated more than 59 semester credit hours, or (3) enrolled as a visiting student (admission status="X" and not in High School) or (4) are pursuing a Post-Associate or Post-Baccalaureate certificate.
 This category should be a "catch all" in case none of the categories above apply.
-This category should be rarely used at 4-Year institutions except for PBC and visiting students.
+This category should be rarely used at 4-

+Year institutions except for PBC and visiting students.

 JR Junior A student at a 4-Year institution who has earned the equivalent of 60 to 89 semester credit hours.
 SR Senior A student at a 4-Yr institution who has earned the equivalent of 90 or more semester credit hours and who is seeking an undergraduate degree or credential up to the baccalaureate.
 G1 Graduate I A student admitted to and enrolled in a graduate degree program who is (1) pursuing a Master's degree, or (2) completing the first 30 hours of graduate credit work.
 G2 Graduate II A student who is (1) admitted to and enrolled in a doctoral (not "professional") degree or post-doctoral program and (2) has accumulated at least 30 hours of graduate credit (e.g., as a G1).
 OG Other Graduate A student who holds a baccalaureate or higher degree and either (1) is taking graduate courses but has not been formally admitted to a graduate degree program; or (2) is pursuing a graduate credential (e.g., Graduate Certificate, Post-Masters Certificate).
 This category should be a "catch all" in case none of the categories above apply.
-SP Specialist A student who holds a bachelor's degree or the equivalent ( "professional" degree) and is pursuing an educational specialist certificate/degree.
+SP Specialist A student who holds a bachelor's degree or the equivalent ("professional" degree) and is pursuing an educational specialist certificate/degree.
 P1 Professional 1 A student enrolled in the first year of the curriculum at a professional school (audiology, dentistry, law, medicine, nursing practice, pharmacy, physical therapy, and veterinary medicine).
-P2 Professional 2 A student enrolled in the second year of the curriculum at a professional school (See P1 ).

-P3 Professional 3 A student enrolled in the third year of the curriculum at a professional school (See $\underline{P1}$ ).
+P2 Professional 2 A student enrolled in the second year of the curriculum at a professional school (See P1).
+P3 Professional 3 A student enrolled in the third year of the curriculum at a professional school (See P1).
 P4 Professional 4 A student enrolled in the fourth year of the curriculum at a professional school (See P1).
+OP Other Professional A student who holds a baccalaureate or higher degree and either (1) is taking professional courses but has not been formally admitted to a professional degree program; or (2) is currently pursuing a professional credential elsewhere and is enrolled in professional courses at this institution in support of that program.
+This category should be a "catch all" in case none of the categories above apply.